Fiction theory: Psychology of the actual and the fictive

-Related theories & applications
+Related theories and applications

 Roman Jakobson and linguistics

 French literary critic Roland Barthes, pictured in the Swedish daily Dagens Nyheter (1969).

 Jakobson's Six Functions of Language as displayed visually.
 This model refers to verbal communicative function.

 Roman Jakobson was one of the most celebrated linguists of the early-to-mid twentieth century, developing the system of structural linguistics.
 Further, he developed linguistic systems that perpetuated the discussion of viewing art as a mode of communication that is intentionally aesthetic.
 Jakobson then further applied linguistics to analyses of literary texts.
 In his communication model, Jakobson divides a communicative act between an addressor and addressee into parts functioning independently of one another: message, code, context, and contact.
 According to Jakobson's model, art is created when the message itself (which carries the poetic function) is stressed.
 This model functions in conjunction with Roland Barthes who designed a system of five major codes (S/Z) that function as tools to analyze narrative texts in ways that move beyond examinations of plot and structure.
 Resulting in the transference of text into a fully developed narrative that has effects beyond the literal.
 Both offer a way to explore the nature of a literary work through the application of semiotics generating responses outside the text.